Costin Murgescu: Communist turn and România Liberă

-From 1944 to 1952, that is to say during the early stages of the Romanian communist regime, Murgescu was editor of the PCR's România Liberă newspaper.
-In this capacity, he helped organize its bureau of national and international correspondents, as well as its agitprop section.
+From 1944 to 1952, that is to say during the early stages of the Romanian communist regime, Murgescu was editor of România Liberă, which had been taken over by the PCR.
+In this capacity, Murgescu, who generally used the pen name "V. Borcea", helped organize a bureau of national and international correspondents, as well as its agitprop section.
 He contributed various articles on national affairs and international relations, praising the 1945 visit to Moscow of the PCR Minister of Transport Gheorghe Gheorghiu-Dej as "a momentous start" in Soviet–Romanian relations.
-He was also a prominent contributor to the communist literary magazine, Contemporanul, where he praised the party for its "consolidation of democracy".
+His own far-right engagement in the 1930s was the object of scrutiny by Dreptatea daily put out by the opposition National Peasants' Party.
+In April 1946 its correspondent, George Păun, listed Murgescu, George Macovescu and Dumitru Corbea as communist propagandists who had previously served the fascist cause.
+In late 1945, Murgescu was employed by the communized Propaganda Ministry and the Siguranța detectives, the latter of whom vetted him as a regime loyalist, noting his friendship with PCR activists such as Simion Oeriu and Grigore Preoteasa.